ebadusb/Common/tools/stack_trace_tool/StackTrace/README.txt

 Right-click Startup:

 StackTraceUI can be launched from any data log file by making use of the right-click menu.
 To enable this, go into "Tools" -> "Folder Options" under any Windows Explorer and click on the "File Types" tab and select "DLOG".
-Then under the "Advanced" button, add a New action using "<Path to StackTraceUI>\StackTraceUI.exe" "%L" as the "Application" and your choice of "Action" (e.g., "Open with StackTraceUI").
-Alternatively, copy a shortcut icon to "StackTraceUI.exe" into your SendTo folder located in your "Documents and Settings".
-The latter enables you to right click a dlog and send it to a shortcut to "StackTraceUI.exe"
+Then under the "Advanced" button, add a New action using "<StackTrace installation directory>\StackTraceUI.exe" "%L" as the "Application" and your choice of "Action" (e.g., "Open with StackTraceUI").
+Alternatively, copy a shortcut icon to this "StackTraceUI.exe" into your "SendTo" folder located in your
+"Documents and Settings".
+The latter enables you to right click a data log file and send it to a shortcut to "StackTraceUI.exe"
-(which can be renamed to whatever you want).
+(which can be renamed as "Open with StackTraceUI" or whatever you want).